 The updated version for the academic year 2021-2022 was published on 16 April 2021 and sets out the procedures subject to the current and future emergency provisions of the Italian Government and the European Union concerning the prevention and containment of the COVID-19 virus outbreak.

-Since last year (2020/2021), the pre-enrolment procedure has been entirely digitalised and the only channel for submitting applications to Italian representations abroad will be the Universitaly portal, implemented by the relevant ministries.
+Since the academic year 2020/2021, the pre-enrolment procedure has been entirely digitalised and the only channel for submitting applications to Italian representations abroad will be the Universitaly portal, implemented by the relevant ministries.

 To start the pre-enrolment application you need to register on the Universitaly portal.
 More information on the procedure can be found in the vademecum to be downloaded at this link: How to pre-enrol on Universitaly.